 It can also be dry and a total snooze fest.

-The filling insulates and flavors an otherwise fairly bland cut of meat, and it gives you many delicious possibilities.
+The filling insulates and flavors an otherwise fairly bland cut of meat, and it gives you many delicious possibilities for your weeknight dinner.

-Well, stuffing gives you many ways to play around in theory, but we’ve been stuck on this Greek-meets-Italy feta, spinach, and Parmesan mashup since the first night I served it!
+Well, stuffing gives you many ways to play around with chicken breast in theory, but this Greek-meets-Italy feta, spinach, and Parmesan recipe is the best stuffed chicken breast I’ve ever had!

 This healthy spinach and chicken recipe is supremely satisfying.

-The best way to stuff chicken breast is to cut a pocket in the side of the breast, being careful not to cut all the way through.
+The best way to stuff chicken breast is to cut a pocket in the side of the breast with a sharp knife, being careful not to cut all the way through.

 - I like to place my hand on top of the breast so I can feel how deeply the knife is inserted.